-Perhaps the thought of retirement at age sixty-five seems too remote for consideration.
-But the years fly by, and few of us can foresee what lies ahead.
+Perhaps the thought of retirement when you are in your 60's seems too remote for consideration.
+But the years fly by, and none of us can foresee exactly what lies ahead.

 Whether you save to spend or save for old-age security, it is never too early to set up a plan for spending and a plan for a nest egg.